Using Graphic Organizers in Math Class

-When I've reviewed rounding decimals with my 6th grade math students in the past, I've noticed that they often remember whatever trick or saying they were taught in previous grades, but they often can't explain the math reasoning behind rounding:-(
+When I've reviewed rounding decimals with my 6th grade math students in the past, I've noticed that they often remember (or try to remember) whatever trick or saying they were taught in previous grades, but they often can't explain the math reasoning behind rounding:-(